Language of the Birds

 A question that has lost none of its urgency.

 Mirabi translates this centuries-old allegory into the present day in Language of the Birds.
-It interweaves choreography for two dancers, live music by Saba Alizadeh on the kamancheh (a Persian stringed instrument), blended with electronic and noise elements, animations by Reza Riahi and bilingual storytelling by vocalist Samin Ghorbani.
+It interweaves choreography for two dancers Gustavo Ciríaco and Mathilde Bassetti, live music by Saba Alizadeh on the kamancheh (a Persian stringed instrument) blend with electronic and noise elements, music by singer songwriter Astønne, with Percussionist Khaled Abdou, and live storytelling by Sher Doruff.

 -|-